EliotJcqm/skills-communicate-using-markdown/index.md

 - [x] Turn on GitHub Pages
 - [x] Outline my portfolio
-- [ ] Introduce myself to the world
+- [ ] Introduce myself to the worldd